jamaalkw-projects/OSU-CSE3901-Final-Project-Archive/README.md

 - Join code input field in header
 - Yielding of errors in correct and incorrect choices creation
 - Display of questions and users on home page
+### Sirojiddin Aripov
+- Home Page
+  - index
+- Quizzes
+  - CRUD operations with Rails
+  - Associated quizzes with users.
+Quizzes belong to Users AKA User has many Quizzes
+- Rooms
+  - Create, Read operations for rooms
+  - Associated Rooms with Quizzes, Quiz has many rooms
+- RoomUser
+  - Create operation for RoomUser
+  - Associated Many to Many relationship between rooms and Users.
+    - Aka Many Users can create and join many rooms
 ## Lecture Content
 - RESTful Routes
 - Embedded Ruby Code and HTML